release-project/benchmarks/README.md

 * DE-Bench -- a scalable reliable peer-to-peer benchmarking tool for distributed Erlang based on Basho Bench.
 It measures throughput and latency of distributed Erlang commands on a set of Erlang nodes.

-* IM -- an instant messaging application.
+* IM -- an generic instant messaging application that has some level of agreement with real life IMs in terms of general functionality, number of messages and users.
+The benchmark follows client-server pattern, where the server side supports the IM functionality, and the client side provides the traffic generation.

 * Orbit -- a symbolic computing kernel and a generalization of a transitive closure computation.